statsmaths/stat209/_notes/class06-reproducible-research.md

 Today we will cover a new code format that will be used in your data projects, set up GitHub, and setup GitHub Pages.
-As usual, I will try to put as many details on possible on the website.
-Note however that there will likely be details (particularly in setting up GitHub) that are only covered fully in class.
+As usual, I will try to put as many details as possible on the website.
+However, there will likely be details (particularly in setting up GitHub) that are only covered fully in class.